ramriot/php-ext-sqrl/README.md

 ============
 This is an implementation of parts of the (as yet incomplete) [Secure QR Login](https://www.grc.com/sqrl/sqrl.htm) Specification implemented in C as a PHP extension.
 Currently only tested on 64bit linux systems.

+This is *much* faster than it's pure PHP counterpart...
+Passes all 1024 ed25519.cr.yp.to tests in 0.35 seconds total on an old Core 2 machine.

 Installation Requirements
 -------------------------
 * Linux build environment (autotools, etc)